Shopping For A Police Car In China

 Police Car Score Card: YES.

 Dongfeng-Nissan Teana.
 I drove in a few of these.
 Very comfortable cars and lots of space in the back.
-But never used as a police car.
+But it was never used by the police.

 Police Car Score Card: No.